sonic-net/SONiC/doc/mgmt/SONiC_overlay_ConfigDB.md

     }
   ```
         - On mellanox devices, when set buffer mode to 'dynamic' mode, buffer manager will use swsscommon API to delete buffer pool to reclam unused buffer resource.
-        - When delete a static config item 'ingress_lossless_pool', the key of this item will be write to STATIC_CONFIG_DELETE table. and swsscommon read API will not return this item anymore.
+        - When delete a static config item 'ingress_lossless_pool', the key of this item will be write to PROFILE_DELETE table. and swsscommon read API will not return this item anymore.
-        - Revert operation: when user set buffer mode back, buffer manager will write the deleted item back, when this happen, the key of the item will be remove from STATIC_CONFIG_DELETE table. and swsscommon read API will return this item.
+        - Revert operation: when user set buffer mode back, buffer manager will write the deleted item back, when this happen, the key of the item will be remove from PROFILE_DELETE table. and swsscommon read API will return this item.

 # 2 Design

-- Overlay config DB design diagram:
+- Underlay config DB design diagram:

 <img src="./images/swss-common-layer.png"  />